catid/blog2022/content/posts/pack10.md

 And that's it!
 Now you have a double-height image that can be encoded with H.265 MAIN10 profile.
 The reverse operation is performed after the video is decoded to retrieve the full 16-bit pixel values.

+Importantly, we ignore the low 4 bits of the upper half of the image, and instead copy those bits from the high 4 bits of the lower half of the image since they are less likely to be corrupted there by the video encoder.

 ## Results:

 I cannot share the Anduril Industry test set of IR imagery that we used for evaluating the pack10 software, but I can share the results.

 In practice, 2.1GB of 16-bit PNG images are compressed to a single 60 MB video file using x265, at quality sufficient to be used for machine learning training.
 A 35x compression ratio is pretty good, and can be improved further using a hardware encoder.

 The images are visually similar to the raws, differing mainly due to the smoothing process that eliminates a lot of sensor artifacts we do not care about anyhow.

 ## Fast Implementation: